TestSubjector/testsubjector.github.io/_posts/2020-09-30-A-Primer-On-HDF5-File-Reading-In-Fortran-90.md

     CALL h5aread_f(a_id, H5T_NATIVE_INTEGER, total_points, dims, ErrorFlag)

     !
-H5T_NATIVE_INTEGER is a part of some mental gymnastics related to making sure your integers ! are the same as the file's integers.
-It's a datatypes/compiler thing and more info can be found ! for the curious in the References section at the end of this blog, under HDF5 Predefined Datatypes.
+H5T_NATIVE_INTEGER is a part of some mental gymnastics ! related to making sure your integers
+    ! are the same as the file's integers.
+It's a datatypes/compiler ! thing and more info can be found for the curious in the !
+References section at the end of this blog, under the !
+HDF5 Predefined Datatypes.
 ```

 The required data to be read, which is given at line 12 in `HDF5.js` is `9600`.
 This will now be stored in the `total_points` variable.